Skip to main content

 • optimization

-The game's optimization has been widely criticized, with players reporting significant issues such as stuttering, flashing textures, and a poorly functioning camera that detracts from the overall experience.
-Many users express frustration over the game's performance on PC, suggesting it feels unrefined compared to its original console version, and call for a remaster to unlock its true potential.
-Overall, the consensus is that the game is not well-optimized for PC, leading to a disappointing experience.
+The game's optimization has received overwhelmingly negative feedback, with players reporting significant issues such as stuttering, flashing textures, and poor camera controls.
+Many users express frustration over the game's performance on PC, feeling it fails to meet expectations set by its console predecessor.
+Overall, the consensus is that the game is poorly optimized and not worth purchasing in its current state.

 • “Runs smoothly on my i5 1st gen.”